OpenSMTPD/libasr/README.md

 Description
 ===========

+> **Warning**
+> This repository is not updated and contains known issues that are
+> fixed in upstream OpenBSD.
+Please use the bundled version in
+> OpenSMTPD instead.

 libasr is a free, simple and portable asynchronous resolver library.

 It allows to run dns queries and perform hostname resolutions in a fully